nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 If you don't already have a Bluemix account, you can sign up for a 30 day trial [here](https://console.ng.bluemix.net/registration/).
-Bluemix allows you to workspace your Cloud resource into **organisations** and **spaces**.
+Bluemix allows you to divide and manage your Cloud resources into **organisations** and **spaces**.
 [Here](https://console.ng.bluemix.net/docs/admin/orgs_spaces.html) is how you can create an manage them.
-You don't need to be a Cloud Foundry expert to follow this post, but if you're interested
+You don't need to be know Cloud Foundry to follow this post, but if you're interested
 [this article](/2017/01/29/cloud-foundry-part-1-orgs-spaces-buildpacks-and-services).
 provides a succinct overview of Bluemix/Cloud Foundry concepts.